H-SAF/5th_hsaf_user_Workshop/README.md

 # Snow

 # Data
-Data are available here
+Data for the exercise are available here: https://www.dropbox.com/sh/2hkfi8jzjv4v6xm/AAAKct8hoz0GxElWz71BjEdHa?dl=0

-https://www.dropbox.com/sh/2hkfi8jzjv4v6xm/AAAKct8hoz0GxElWz71BjEdHa?dl=0
-for "Flood Prediction" download test_data.zip, uncompress it and replace all the folder
+Note: for "Flood Prediction" download test_data.zip, uncompress it and replace all the folder